grexai/SuperCUT/README.md

 ## Run

 Start the pipeline with arguments:
-Cut model path: where latest_net.G is located SuperPoint model path, where saved_model.pb is located Image A path
+Cut model path: where latest_net_G.pb is located SuperPoint model path, where saved_model.pb is located Image A path: in the article referred as modality 1 Image B path: in the article reffered as modality 2
-Image B path